JaimeGar4816/asl-vision-translator/README.md

 Support the Project
 If you like this project, give the repo a star ⭐ — it means a lot and helps others discover it!

+### Commercial
+If you or your organization are interested in using this technology commercially, please contact Jaime Garcia for licensing options.

+---

 ![Python](https://img.shields.io/badge/Python-3.10+-blue)
 ![OpenCV](https://img.shields.io/badge/OpenCV-Enabled-green)
 ![MediaPipe](https://img.shields.io/badge/MediaPipe-Hand_Tracking-orange)